 Bird watching around the huts and on the trails is a great way to spend the day in the backcountry.
 Maine Huts & Trails is home to a wide variety of birds, including rare species like the Black-Backed Woodpecker.

 Spring and summer are ideal for fishing in Maine.
-Anglers typically fish on the Dead River and below Grand Falls, where you’ll find Rainbow Trout, Landlocked Salmon, and more.
+Anglers typically fish on the Dead River and below Grand Falls, where you’re likely to find Rainbow Trout, Landlocked Salmon, and more.
 Experienced guides are available to help you find the perfect spot to cast a line.

 From 4,000’ rocky peaks to ancient hardwood groves, hiking in western Maine is an experience you’ll never forget.
 Maine Huts & Trails maintains more than 80 miles of hiking paths, connecting and surrounding the huts.